Shahidulla: 19th century

-In the nineteenth century, Shahidulla became the centre of a multi-pronged game between Kashmir, the British Empire in India, China, Kashgaria and the Russian Empire.
+In the nineteenth century, Shahidulla became the centre of a multi-pronged game between Kashmir, the British Indian Empire, China, Kashgaria and the Russian Empire.

 About 120 Kirghiz nomad families lived in Shahidulla in forty tents.
 Their head-man was called Turdi Kul.
 The British regarded the Kirghiz as Chinese subjects and believed that they "always" paid taxes to Yarkand.
 Yet there is evidence that this may not have occurred till 1881, and the Chinese considered them to be living beyond their boundaries.

 The Kirghiz faced periodic raids from the Kanjutis of Hunza, who controlled the Yarkand River valley (called "Raskam") and had protection from China.
-They also carried off people and sold them into slavery.
+The Kanjutis also carried off people and sold them into slavery.

 The Dogra ruler of Jammu, Raja Gulab Singh, then a vassal of the Sikh Empire, conquered Ladakh in 1834.
 According to Francis Younghusband, all the area up to Shahidulla was immediately taken under control by the Dogras.
-This was of no consequence to the Chinese in Turkestan (present day Xinjiang) as they viewed the northern Kunlun range as their border.
-In 1846, Gulab Singh came under the suzerainty of the British as the Maharaja of Jammu and Kashmir.
+This was apparently of no consequence to the Chinese in Turkestan (present day Xinjiang) as they viewed the northern Kunlun range as their border.
+In 1846, Gulab Singh came under the suzerainty of the British, who established him as the Maharaja of Jammu and Kashmir.
 The British were inclined to view the Karakoram range as the natural boundary of the Indian subcontinent and they viewed the Maharaja's claim to Shahidulla with trepidation.

 This left the tract between the Karakoram and Kunlun ranges as a no-man's land.
-Since regular trade caravans passed through the area, which were open to robber raids, securing it became important to the new Dogra regime in Kashmir.
+Since regular trade caravans passed through the area, which were open to robber raids, securing it became important to the Dogra regime in Jammu and Kashmir.
 A fort at Shahidulla was apparently constructed by the Dogras at an uncertain date.

 George Hayward later described it as 'a stone fort and several ruined huts'.

 Around 1864, when the Chinese authority in Turkestan was overthrown by the Kokand chieftain Yakub Beg, the Dogra governor of Ladakh stationed a garrison of troops at the fort.
 Described as a chauki (police post), it had a contingent of 25 men including customs officials.
 The post was abandoned in 1866, apparently due to the difficulty of maintaining it at a great distance.
-In 1868, Robert Shaw and Hayward found it occupied by Kokandi troops.

-In the interim, in 1865, the British surveyor W. H. Johnson, tasked with surveying the Ladakhi territory "up to Chinese frontiers", received an invitation for a visit from the Khan of Khotan named Haji Habibullah.
+In 1865, the British surveyor W. H. Johnson, tasked with surveying all the Ladakhi territory "up to Chinese frontiers", received an invitation for a visit from the then chief of Khotan named Haji Habibullah.
 Johnson spent a few weeks in Khotan and returned via Sanju Pass and Shahidulla.
-The border of Ladakh he drew was along the northern Kunlun range (on which the Kilian and Sanju passes lay), and included the Karakash valley within Ladakh.
+The border of Ladakh he drew was along the northern Kunlun range (on which the Kilian and Sanju passes lay).
+It included the Karakash valley along with Shahidullah in Ladakh.